 How not to make your athletes anxious

-A bit of nervousness may enhance performance but sustained anxiety can have negative effects, slowing down reaction times and reducing responsiveness to cues.
+A bit of nervousness may enhance performance, but sustained anxiety can have adverse effects, slowing down reaction times and reducing responsiveness to cues.
 How can coaches help their athletes to keep nerves in check?
-Baker et al. (2000) studied the relationship between coaching behaviour and anxiety in 228 young athletes from 15 sports, by means of two very detailed questionnaires - the Sport Anxiety Scale (SAS) and the Coaching Behaviour Scale for Sport (CBS-S).
+Baker et al. (2000) studied the relationship between coaching behaviour and anxiety in 228 young athletes from 15 sports, using two very detailed questionnaires - the Sport Anxiety Scale (SAS) and the Coaching Behaviour Scale for Sport (CBS-S).
 The CBS-S is a 44-item scale, which examines the frequency of seven coaching behaviours.
 It examines:

-The athletes' perceived frequencies of exposure to these modes of behaviour were related to their experience of four forms of anxiety in sport situations: total anxiety, somatic (physiological) anxiety, cognitive (psychological) anxiety and concentration disruption.
-Analysis showed that the first five of the coaching behaviours mentioned above - physical training and planning, goal setting, mental preparation, technical skills and personal rapport - were not significant positive or negative predictors of any form of sport anxiety.
+The athletes' perceived frequencies of exposure to these modes of behaviour were related to their experience of four forms of anxiety in sports situations: total anxiety, somatic (physiological) anxiety, cognitive (psychological) anxiety, and concentration disruption.
+The analysis showed that the first five of the coaching behaviours mentioned above - physical training and planning, goal setting, mental preparation, technical skills, and personal rapport - were not significant positive or negative predictors of any form of sports anxiety.
 However, competition strategies were significant negative predictors of three of the four forms of anxiety (excepting somatic anxiety), in that anxiety was found to increase as competition strategy behaviour decreased.

 A greater understanding of the mechanisms that influence anxiety in athletes could facilitate the development of more effective coaching methods.
-This study clearly indicates that the coach plays an important role in influencing the sport anxiety felt by their athletes.
-By recognising the influence of the coach in athlete anxiety, strategies and interventions can be created which may decrease negative outcomes such as anxiety and drop out, while increasing positive outcomes such as satisfaction and enjoyment.
+This study indicates that the coach plays a vital role in influencing the sports anxiety felt by their athletes.
+By recognising the influence of the coach on athlete anxiety, strategies and interventions can be created, which may decrease negative outcomes such as anxiety and drop out, while increasing positive outcomes such as satisfaction and enjoyment.

 This article first appeared in: